 Virtual Rubens' Room of Museum

 Rubens bought the house that now carries his name in 1610, when he started spending a lot of time in Antwerp.
-The Rubens House is located in the Wapper Street, off the popular shopping high-street, the Meir.
+The Rubenshuis is located off the popular shopping high-street, the Meir.
 The house was constructed initially combining Greco-Roman classicism and Italian Renaissance art.
+Its present address is at Hopland 13 2000 Antwerp.

 Virgin and Child in a Garland of Flowers, Fruits and Vegetables.
-By Jacob Jordaens, Rubens House Museum, Antwerp.
+By Jacob Jordaens, Rubenshuis, Antwerp.

 There are about 2,500 of them, impossible of course for one man alone to handle.
 But Rubens was as much a designer as a painter, and a lot of the actual painting works was done by apprentices, employees, contemporaries in his studio.